icon-project/icon-sdk-python/README.md

 * value : The amount of ICX to be sent
 * step_limit : The maximum step value for processing a transaction
 * nid : Network ID
-* nonce : A random integer for transaction hash prevention
+* nonce :  An arbitrary number used to prevent transaction hash collision
 * build : Returns an ICX transaction object

 #### Returns